I remember owning my first EZ-link card.

 Is It More Expensive To Use a Credit Card SimplyGo For MRT or Bus?

-The MRT or bus fare is the same when you’re using a credit card with SimplyGo for public transport.
+Contrary to what most people think, the MRT or bus fare is the same when you’re using a credit card with SimplyGo for public transport!

 Unless you have a missing entry (i.e. “Missing Entry” or “Missing Exit”), you’ll be charged a flat rate of $2.10 for MRT, and in the case of buses, you’ll be charged either from the point of entry to the end of the bus route or from the first stop of the bus route to the point of exit.